JNelsen3000/VForm/README.md

 const { validateAll, handleChange, handleChangeByValueAndName, uiValues, errors } = useValidatedForm(schema, entity, options);
 ```
 # Step three: Add components.
 Nest the desired components within a "VForm" component.
 The "VForm" should receive "validateAll" and an "onSubmit" handler.
-This handler will receive an object with all values contained in the form.  it will only be called when all validation passes.
+This handler be called when the form has passed validation and is submitting.
+It will ONLY be called when ALL validation passes.
+It does not receive form values, but is merely called.
+In your handler, you should use the "uiValues" returned by the "useValidatedForm" hook to get the form's values.
 Example:
 ```
 <Vform validateAll={validateAll} onSubmit={mySubmitHandler}>